-The release of Weird Al Yankovic’s album, Mandatory Fun, got me thinking of all the great song parodists through the years.
+The announcement of the movie WEIRD: The Al Yankovic Story, got me thinking of all the great song parodies through the years. and the artists who made those songs famous.
 My love of the genre begins with Spike Jones and his City Slickers.
 I blame my mom.

 Back in the 1940s when other teenagers were listening to the swinging sounds of big bands such Tommy Dorsey and Harry James or velvet-voiced crooners such as Dick Haymes.
 My mom, Millie, was home listening to Spike’s “Der Furher’s Face” and “Ghost Rider’s in the Sky”.
 The first, a send up of Hitler and the second, a parody of a very famous hit by Vaughn Monroe featuring a drunk cowboy and a Yiddish sidekick.
 Politically correct it wasn’t, hilarious it was and still is.

 Jones was the original music video star, famous for his loud plaid suits.
 His standard format was to play a song as intended, then repeat, making with the funny sound effects such as honking horns and gargling, plus speeding up the tempo to a fast ragtime beat.
 The City Slickers were very talented musicians and Jones sometimes even played it straight.
 At those performances he labeled his group Spike Jones and The Other Orchestra.